rffontenelle/python-docs-tx-translations/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Python Docs Transifex Translations documentation
+Python Docs Transifex Automations documentation
 ================================================

 Scripts and procedures for maintaining Python_ documentation translation infrastructure under python-doc_ organization in Transifex_.